CLASSES

 Artist's Statement

-The styles below represent the types of mosaics I have created with recycled, reclaimed, and re-purposed materials.
+The styles below represent the mosaics I created with recycled, reclaimed, and re-purposed materials - During happier times!

 Tapestry Style Mosaics

 This method was popularized by Laurel Skye.
-However, my twist is that instead of using gems, crystals, and other valuable materials, I primarily use broken jewelry, found items, metal scraps, and other types of discarded bling to create my mosaics.
-The original style has fringe to look like a tapestry, but I've found I can also create unique mosaics without it.
+However, my twist is that instead of using gems, crystals, and other valuable materials, I used broken jewelry, found items, metal scraps, and discarded bling.
+The original style has fringe to resemble a Rajasthani tapestry, but I've created some without it.
 I hope you enjoy these - to me, they are addictive.

 |